slcs-jsc/jurassic/docs/manual/installation.md

 Common issues during installation include:

 - Missing or incompatible compiler versions
+- Using an MPI-enabled build without `mpicc` or an MPI runtime
--   MPI library mismatches between compile time and runtime
+- Mismatches between compile-time and runtime MPI environments
 - Incorrect OpenMP settings

 If you encounter problems, consult the build output carefully and verify that your compiler and MPI environment are correctly configured.